fbpx

 IB SL Physics

 This course prepares students for the International Baccalaureate Standard Level (SL) exam, as well as algebra-based physics at the college level.
 Substantial time is spent in the laboratory.
 Topics include mechanics, thermal physics, waves, electricity and magnetism, circular motion and gravitation, atomic, nuclear and particle physics, and energy production.
 Students must have mastered multi-variable algebra, trigonometry, logarithms, and exponents.
 Students should be familiar with vectors and mathematical modeling of data.
 All students must also complete a 10-hour independent research project.
 All students enrolled in the course are required to take the IB exam.
+Students are required to complete a substantial summer assignment in preparation for this course.

 If this course is split between 11th and 12th, at least 2 mods must be taken in 12th grade.